-In April 2008, the Company entered into a credit agreement providing for a senior secured \$30 million revolving credit facility ("Credit Agreement").
-In April 2015, the Company signed an amendment to the Credit Agreement, which extended the maturity to April 1, 2017, clarified the LIBOR rate as determined under the Credit Agreement cannot be below zero percent (0%) and added a financial covenant limiting outstanding balances under the Credit Agreement not to exceed a collateral value as defined in the Credit Agreement.
-Interest on outstanding balances under the Credit Agreement will accrue at LIBOR plus an applicable margin rate, as determined under the agreement and has an unused commitment fee.
-The Credit Agreement contains certain customary representations and warranties, financial covenants, events of default and is secured by substantially all of the assets of the Company.
-During the three months ended March 31, 2015 and 2016, the Company had no borrowings under the Credit Agreement.
+In April 2008, the Company entered into a Credit Agreement providing for a senior secured \$30 million revolving credit facility ("Credit Agreement").
+In June 2016, the Company signed an amendment to the Credit Agreement that modifies the unused commitment fees, replaces certain financial covenants with a covenant limiting outstanding balances not to exceed a defined ratio against the Company's unrestricted cash and cash equivalent balances and a covenant with certain earnings thresholds, and modifies the levels and types of indebtedness and payments the Company may make.
+The Credit Agreement has a maturity date of April 1, 2017 and contains certain customary representations and warranties, financial covenants, events of default and is secured by substantially all of the assets of the Company.
+During the nine months ended September 30, 2015 and 2016, the Company had no borrowings under the Credit Agreement.